-They are also essential for a large number of users from the public and private sectors for serving many social, scientific, and industrial domains.
+They are also essential for many users from the public and private sectors for serving many social, scientific, and industrial domains.
 For example, at the beginning of the COVID-19 pandemic, HPC resources helped accelerate the search for new drugs and therapies.
 Access to HPC resources clearly plays a valuable role in quickly identifying solutions to complex societal emergencies and natural disasters.

 European citizens are already benefiting from such applications.
 Personalised medicine, for example, has already used simulations to understand the nature of diseases, diagnose them rapidly, and develop customised treatments.
-Supercomputing has also a growing impact on industry by significantly reducing product design and production cycles, accelerating the design of new materials, minimising development and manufacturing costs, and increasing resource efficiency.
+Supercomputing has also a growing impact on industry by significantly reducing product design and production cycles, accelerating the design of new materials to reach net-zero goals, minimising development and manufacturing costs, minimising critical raw materials thus increasing the robustness of supply chains, and increasing resource efficiency, creating European generative AI models for applications ranging from natural language processing to sophisticated AI-driven simulations and content generation"

 By 2027, the EuroHPC JU will establish a world-leading hyper-connected and federated HPC service and data infrastructure ecosystem in the Union.
-It will ensure that the EU is in a position to develop innovative and competitive HPC solutions based on European components, technologies and knowledge.
-Energy-efficiency and environmental sustainability have become increasingly important, and will also be part of this strategy.
+It will ensure that the EU is able to develop innovative and competitive HPC solutions based on European components, technologies, and knowledge.
+Energy-efficiency and environmental sustainability have become increasingly important and will also be part of this strategy.

-In practice, EuroHPC JU should develop, deploy, maintain, and extend a world leading federated, secure and hyper-connected supercomputing, quantum computing service and data infrastructure ecosystem in the Union; support the development and production of innovative and competitive supercomputing systems based on a supply chain that will ensure components, technologies and knowledge limiting the risk of disruptions and the development of a wide range of applications optimised for these systems; widen the use of this supercomputing infrastructure to a large number of public and private users, and support the twin goals of climate and digital transition as well as the development of key skills for European science and industry.
+In practice, EuroHPC JU should develop, deploy, maintain, and extend a world leading federated, secure and hyper-connected supercomputing, quantum computing service and data infrastructure ecosystem in the Union; support the development and production of innovative and competitive supercomputing systems based on a supply chain that will ensure components, technologies, software, and knowledge limiting the risk of disruptions and the development of a wide range of applications optimised for these systems; widen the use of this supercomputing and support, foster education and training of highly skilled people in software and hardware technologies underpinning the infrastructure, and support the twin goals of climate and digital transition as well as the development of key skills for European science and industry.

-The JU's approach should take on a demand-orientated and user-driven approach, where appropriate.
-For example, the JU is setting up an easy-to-use platform to access the EuroHPC systems, and will provide funding to hosting entities to ensure that the available compute resources are made available for academic, public sector and industrial users.
-It should also be technology driven and provide solutions to computational, engineering or other scientific problems.
+The JU's approach should be demand-orientated and user-driven where appropriate.
+For example, the JU is setting up an easy-to-use platform to access the EuroHPC systems and will provide funding to hosting entities to ensure that the compute resources are made available for academic, public sector and industrial users.
+It should also be technology driven and provide solutions to computational, engineering, or other scientific problems.

-The JU will ramp-up its activities in HPC soft- and hardware R&D. The vision of the EuroHPC technology pillar is to develop European critical energy-efficient exascale and post-exascale technologies, architectures and systems technology and their integration in pilot systems, complemented with the deployment of world-class competitive exascale and post-exascale supercomputers based on this technology.
-This vision is fully in line with the EuroHPC JU regulation's objective of establishing an effective link between technology supply, co-design with users, and future actions involving joint procurement of world-class systems, in order to create a world-class ecosystem in HPC technologies and applications across Europe.
+The JU will foster its activities in HPC software and hardware R&D. The vision of the EuroHPC technology pillar is to develop European critical energy-efficient exascale and post-exascale technologies, architectures and systems technology and their integration in pilot systems, complemented with the deployment of world-class competitive exascale and post-exascale supercomputers based on this technology.
+This vision is fully in line with the EuroHPC JU regulation's objective of establishing an effective link between technology supply, co-design with users and software providers, and future actions involving joint procurement of world-class systems, to create a world-class ecosystem in HPC technologies and applications across Europe.